-Long before general society developed an understanding of crystallized minerals, ancient philosophers and later scientists were puzzling over how agates originate.
+Ancient philosophers and scientists were puzzled over how agates originated.
 They wrote about them and began using them in various ways, even imbuing them with special powers.
 Through the centuries, attempts were made to explain where and how agates originate, and a host of theories developed unsuccessfully.

 From archeological excavations, we know agates were in use at least 6,000 years ago as tools, weapons, and personal adornment.
 In the following centuries, philosophers in early cultures like the Sumers of Mesopotamia in the Near East and later Greeks and Romans tried to explain agates.
 Cultures in those ancient times cherished agates and used them in a host of ways.
 Eye agates were often endowed with special powers.